scholzhannah/scholzhannah.github.io/_drafts/mathematical-fiction.md

 After deciding on my quest to read mathematical fiction, I of course needed to move on to what might be considered the absolute classic of this genre: Flatland.
 It is such a classic that the local library in Bonn had it available and I think I had even seen an animated version of it at some math competition, although I remember nothing at all about it.

-## Summary
+## Brief Summary

-It is really hard to convey any impression of the book without spoiling a considerable amount of content (this book is more of a novella at 96 pages).
-Nevertheless, I think this book is less about its plot and more about considering what a society in two dimensions might look like.
-The ending is even spoilered in the preface of the book and I will do the same in this summary.
-So you have been warned.

 The book is written from the perspective of a square-person living in a two-dimensional world called Flatland.
 The first half of the book discusses Flatland itself, while the second half discusses the squares encounters with other dimensions.
-While "Flatland" is known mostly for its mathematical content, more specifically the imagination of different dimensions, it is as much a book about maths as it is a satirical commentary on the society the author lived in (Victorian England).
+While the book "Flatland" is known mostly for its mathematical content, more specifically for its explanation on how to imagine different dimensions, it is as much a book about maths as it is a satirical commentary on the society the author lived in (Victorian England).

 The inhabitants of Flatland are all geometric shapes, ranging from lines, over triangles to spheres (or rather polygons with so many points that they are impossible to distinguish from spheres).
 Flatland has a rigid class system that is based on that geometry.
-The lowest class are, of course, women.
-(I will discuss the treatment of women and sexism in this book in more detail in the section "My impression").
-The lowest class of men are the Isosceles (triangles with two sides of the same length), they are followed by equilateral triangles, then squares and so on.
-The justification for this hierarchy is that shapes with few points have sharper angles and are therefore dangerous (women being the most dangerous), while shapes with a lot of points are peaceful and have a lot of space to fit their brain, which supposedly makes them smarter.
-The inhabitants take on different jobs depending on their class.
-The lowest of the Isosceles (i.e. those with a very acute angle) are immovable statues used for teaching, some of the Isosceles with angles closer to 60 degrees are slaves or even soldiers.
-The nobility starts with the hexagons.
-The circles are priests and the "roundest" of them is the monarch.
-Women are housewives.

-The classes are further distinguished by the education they receive.
-One of the main subject of learning in Flatland is how to distinguish different shapes, which you can easily imagine to be hard as a two dimensional creature.
-There are different methods for this and they are considered varying levels of cultured.
-Irregular shapes are hard to identify using the most highly regarded technique of recognition by sight (approximating the angle by analysing the difference in brightness on different parts of the shape).
-As such they are regarded as a danger to the system and are either killed, imprisoned or treated with surgery.
-Families can rise through the classes one generation at the time (or half a degree for Isosceles) provided they behave in a cultured manner.
-The monarch and his supporters are entirely concerned with upholding the social hierarchy: killing or imprisoning anyone with ambitions to revolutionize the system or even new scientific discoveries or techniques that could cause shifts in the class system.
+We learn how the class system effects which jobs the inhabitants take on, what education they receive and how they behave in daily life.
+The square also explains important historic events that give us more insight into Flatlands culture and government (which is a monarchy).

 One day, the square has a dream in which he sees Lineland, a one dimensional world.
-As inhabitants of Lineland cannot pass each other, their culture relies entirely on verbal exchanges.
-Additionally, since the men of Lineland (which are lines while the women are points) cannot turn, they have two different mouths and therefore voices, one for every direction.
-As said before, their entire lives rely on their voices, even their procreation.
-Marriages are therefore made up of one man and two women, one male voice for each female one.
-To preserve biological balance, two women are born for every man.
+We explore briefly what life looks like in Lineland, which is quite peculiar as the inhabitant cannot pass each other on the line and are therefore perpetually stuck in the same order.
+The square tries and fails to convince the monarch of Lineland that the second dimension exists.

 A little afterwards the square is visited by a sphere.
-(Apparently Spaceland tries to inform Flatland of the existence of another dimension every thousand years for some reason.)
-The sphere, of course, appears to him as a two-dimensional object: a circle of varying diameter.
+It attempts to explain the third dimension.
-When the square isn't making much progress towards understanding the third dimension, the sphere lifts it out of Flatland to look down upon it and at Spaceland.
+When the square isn't making much progress towards understanding, the sphere lifts it out of Flatland to look down upon it and at Spaceland.
-Seeing all this, the square begins to understand the nature of three dimensions and the abstract reasons that the sphere had given for its existence.
+Seeing all this, the square begins to understand the nature of three dimensions and the abstract reasons for its existence.
-Following this logic further, the square concludes that there must be even more dimensions.
-This angers the sphere and the square is promptly thrown back into Flatland.
 Back in Flatland the square tries to enlighten other people about the existence of three dimensions for which he is thrown in jail.
+(This isn't really a spoiler, it is mentioned in the preface of the book. )

 ## My Impression